Evolutionary mismatch: Drug addiction

 Herbivores have created selective pressure for plants to possess specific molecules that deter plant consumption, such as nicotine, morphine, and cocaine.
 Plant-based drugs, however, have reinforcing and rewarding effects on the human neurological system, suggesting a "paradox of drug reward" in humans.
 Human behavioral evolutionary mismatch explains the contradiction between plant evolution and human drug use.
 In the last 10,000 years, humans found the dopaminergic system, or reward system, particularly useful in optimizing Darwinian fitness.
 While drug use has been a common characteristic of past human populations, drug use involving potent substances and diverse intake methods is a relatively contemporary feature of society.
 Human ancestors lived in an environment that lacked drug use of this nature, so the reward system was primarily used in maximizing survival and reproductive success.
 In contrast, present-day humans live in a world where the current nature of drugs render the reward system maladaptive.
 This class of drugs falsely triggers a fitness benefit in the reward system, leaving people susceptible to drug addiction.
 The modern-day dopaminergic system presents vulnerabilities to the difference in accessibility and social perception of drugs.

 Eating

 In the era of foraging for food, hunter-gatherers rarely knew where their next meal would come from.
 This food scarcity rewarded consumption of high energy meals in order to save excess energy as fat.
 Now that food is readily available, the neurological system that once helped people recognize the survival advantages of essential eating has now become disadvantageous as it promotes overeating.
 This has become especially dangerous after the rise of processed foods, as the popularity of foods that have unnaturally high levels of sugar and fat has significantly increased.

 Non-human examples

-Evolutionary mismatch can occur any time an organism is exposed to an environment that does not resemble the typical environment the organism adapted in.
+Evolutionary mismatches can occur any time an organism is exposed to an environment that does not resemble the typical environment the organism adapted in.
 Due to human influences, such as global warming and habitat destruction, the environment is changing very rapidly for many organisms, leading to numerous cases of evolutionary mismatch.